OFK Titograd: Talent producing

 Since foundation, OFK Titograd was known as a talent producing team, with great work with youth teams.
 In period 1951–1990, OFK Titograd functioned as a youth players 'factory' of First League side FK Budućnost Podgorica.
 Many notable players started their careers in OFK Titograd youth or first team, and among them are Dejan Savićević, Niša Saveljić, Predrag Mijatović and Stevan Jovetić.
-Two of them won the UEFA Champions League trophies - Savićević with AC Milan and Mijatović with Real Madrid, while Jovetić won UEFA Conference League with Olympiakos F.C.
+Two of them won the UEFA Champions League trophies - Savićević with AC Milan and Mijatović with Real Madrid, while Jovetić won UEFA Conference League with Olympiacos.

 First League Record

 For the first time, OFK Titograd played in the Montenegrin First League in the 2006–07 season.
 Below is a list of OFK Titograd scores in the First League by every single season.